-If complainants need assistance raising a formal complaint, they can contact the school office by phone on 02476688992 or by email: admin@stantonbridge.coventry.sch.uk
+If complainants need assistance raising a formal complaint, they can contact the school office by phone on 02476688992 or by email: admin@stantonbridge.coventry sch.uk

-The headteacher (or other person appointed by the headteacher for this purpose) will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) within twenty school days.
+The Headteacher (or other person appointed by the headteacher for this purpose) will then conduct their own investigation.
+The written conclusion of this investigation will be sent to the complainant within twenty school days.